-Members of the Reserve Corps (the National Guard and Reserves) have a different pay and retirement system than Active Duty servicemembers.
-The Reserve retirement system is set up with the same principals as the Active Duty system, but instead of calculating the retirement based on years of service, it is calculated using Retirement Points.
+Members of the Reserve Component (the National Guard and Reserves) have a different pay and retirement system than Active Duty servicemembers.
+The Reserve retirement system is set up with the same principles as the Active Duty system, but instead of calculating the retirement based on years of service, it is calculated using Retirement Points.

 The purpose of this article is to give you an idea of how points are earned and how they are used to calculate your retirement.

 Before we jump into Points, we need to look at retirement – because the only time Points really matter is when they are used to calculate a “Good Year” of service that counts toward retirement or when they are used to calculate a retirement pension.

 In general, servicemembers need a minimum of 20 qualifying years of service to be eligible to retire.
 Some exceptions exist, such as those who receive a medical retirement or those who are eligible for retirement under the Temporary Early Retirement Authority (TERA).
 But for this article, we will refer to 20 years as the standard.

 Active duty retirees must have 20 years of active duty service to qualify for retirement.
 This is often referred to as TAFMS time, or Total Active Federal Military Service.
 An active duty pension starts immediately upon retirement.

 Members of the National Guard or Reserves also need 20 Good Years* of service – this can be any combination of qualified service in the National Guard, Reserves, or Active Duty.
 A Reserve pension generally doesn’t begin until age 60 unless the servicemember qualifies for early retirement based on their active duty time or activations.